Broughty Ferry: Facilities

 Broughty Ferry continues to be a popular destination and benefits from a large degree of free parking by the beachfront.
 The sandy blue flag beach (FEE, Foundation for Environmental Education) maintains the bathing water quality (Scottish Environment Protection Agency).
 It is staffed by lifeguards during summer months, attracting large crowds.
 Dolphins can often be seen in the Tay from the beach.

-Also, at the beachfront, is the very popular Castle Green park.
-The playpark itself was recently renovated with new climbing frames in the maritime theme.
-The paddling pool and water features are always popular in warmer weather.
-The children's go-karts and crazy golf are very well situated.
-The highlight of the well-designed golf course is the last hole where the ball rolls along a model of the Tay Bridge.
+Also at the beachfront, is the Castle Green park.

 The harbour, sheltered by Broughty Castle is home to Scotland's oldest and most popular "New Year's Dook"; the tradition of swimming between the piers on New Year's Day to mark the new year.

 A limited, but increasingly more popular service stops at the railway station. with easy links to Dundee and Edinburgh, or northwards to Arbroath, Carnoustie and Aberdeen.